Want a cool college degree? Considering college, but you’re not sure what career to aim for?

 According to the school, your degree can lead to employment with professional sports teams, state and federal parks, fitness facilities, and camp organizations.

+That’s a real cool college degree.
 That’s right, At Liverpool Hope University in England you can learn “to understand popular music as a social practise, focusing attention on issues such as the role of music in the construction of regional identities, concepts of authenticity, aesthetics, meaning, value, performance, and the use of popular music as a discursive evocation of place.”

 And you probably get to listen to some good music.